-There are so many urban myths around pointe work, and on the morning of the second day we spend time discussing several of these, along with the repeated common questions about starting en pointe, such as:
+Common Questions about starting en Pointe - There are so many urban myths around pointe work, and in this session we spend some time discussing several of these, along with the repeated common questions about starting en pointe, such as:

-- Can you go en pointe of you have flat feet?
+- Can you go en pointe if you have flat feet?

 - Should students get an x-ray before starting en pointe?

 - Does pointe work cause bunions?

 - What are the best pointe shoes to use?

 - Should pointe work hurt?

 Preparing & Fitting Pointe Shoes - We look at the ideal fitting of the pointe shoe, different options for different foot types, and ways of customising the shoe.
 Simple ideas can make a huge difference in getting a perfectly fitted shoe, whether you are with the student at the fitting or not.